ministryofjustice/moj-frontend/readme/coding-standards/js.md

 }
 ```

-## Polyfilling

-If you need polyfills for features that are not yet included in this project, please see the following guide on [how to add polyfills](../polyfilling.md).

 ## Formatting and linting

 GOV.UK Frontend uses [ESLint](https://eslint.org) with [JavaScript Standard Style](https://standardjs.com), an opinionated JavaScript style guide.
 All JavaScript files follow its conventions, and it runs on GitHub Actions to ensure that new pull requests are in line with them.